 When the serial transfer to all devices is complete, SYNC is taken high.
-This latches the input data in each device in the daisy-chain and prevents any further data from being clocked into the input shift register.
+This latches the input data in each device in the daisy-chain and prevents further data from being clocked into the input shift register.

-If the $\overline{\text{SYNC}}$ is taken high before 24 clocks are clocked into the part, this is considered a bad frame and the data is discarded.
+If the SYNC is taken high before 24 clocks are clocked into the part, this is considered a bad frame and the data is discarded.

-The serial clock may be either a continuous or a gated clock.
-A continuous SCLK source can only be used if it can be arranged that \$\overline{SYNC}\$ is held low for the correct number of clock cycles.
-In gated clock mode, a burst clock containing the exact number of clock cycles must be used and \$\overline{SYNC}\$ must be taken high after the final clock to latch the data.
+The serial clock can be either a continuous or a gated clock.
+A continuous SCLK source can be used only if SYNC can be held low for the correct number of clock cycles.
+In gated clock mode, a burst clock containing the exact number of clock cycles must be used, and SYNC must be taken high after the final clock to latch the data.